easybuilders/easybuild-tutorial/docs/configuration/README.md

 Keep in mind that build directories may grow out to several GBs in size during an installation, and that the commands that run in there can be fairly I/O-intensive since they may involve manipulating lots of small files.
-In addition, a build directory that corresponds to a failing installation is *not* cleaned up automatically, but it will be cleaned up and recycled when the same installation is reattempted.
+In addition, a build directory that corresponds to a failing installation is *not* cleaned up automatically, but it will be cleaned up and recycled when the same installation is re-attempted.
 Running out of disk space in the location where build directories are created will result in failing installations.